johnbayko/hicp/docs/articles/intro/Part4/main.rst

 HICP in Python: Languages
 =========================

+The code for HICP and the demo apps is available at
+<https://github.com/johnbayko/hicp>.
+GThis describes the Python library for
+creating user interfaces, and how it handles the multiple language feature of HICP.

 In Holistic Interface Control Protocol (HICP) clients text is stored in a library, and the ID of the text items are used to specify text shown in labels, buttons, selection lists, and so on.